What is Teen Internet Addiction?

 Therapists also help people to recognize what sort of needs or triggers lead to their internet use and try to begin to “reroute” these impulsive behaviors, so that the people can learn to control their urges.

-Therapists also help people to identify what sorts of feelings or experiences they might have that are leading to their addiction, such as stress or conflicts at school, or at home.
+Therapists also help teens during teen internet addiction treatment to identify what sorts of feelings or experiences they might have that are leading to their addiction, such as stress or conflicts at school, or at home.
 This process can help people gain relief from their compulsion, as well as identify much more successful ways to gain relief from their feelings of anxiety or depression, by helping them establish new ways to address those issues.

 At what point is it a serious addiction?